 For those looking to cut high blood pressure through lower systolic action, put themselves in the lower risk bracket for a heart attack, and reduce harmful triglyceride levels, black tea is here to help.

-3. Helps Your Gut
+Helps Gut Health

 Gut health is glamorous, we know, but it’s also really important in helping you stay healthy.
 Good gut health has a direct impact on your immune system.
 In fact, a gut full of good bacteria can reduce your risk of certain diseases and cancers.

 Black tea (and other teas) contain antioxidants called polyphenols, which can help good bacteria grow while attacking bad bacteria.
-One study on mice found that the polyphenols in both green and black tea improved gut health and helped with weight loss.
+One study found that the polyphenols in both green and black tea improved gut health and helped with weight loss.
 Black tea also helps your digestive enzymes and the tannins can help heal inflammation and all kinds of irritation.

 While there’s still a lot to discover about tea and the gut, adding a few cups of black tea to your day certainly can’t hurt.
-We recommend our Rose Earl Gray for a sweet way to salute your insides.
+We recommend our Rose Earl Grey for a sweet way to salute your insides.

 We don’t know about you, but when we tap into a super-focus mode, we work better and smarter.
 In other words, more focus at the office means less work to take home.
 And because work-life balance is hugely related to stress, this is key to our long-term health and happiness.